Joe Bessey

-Joseph W. Bessey (born June 25, 1961) is a former NASCAR owner/driver.
+Joseph W. Bessey (born June 25, 1961) is an American former NASCAR owner/driver.
 He won one career Busch Series race before heading back to the Busch Grand National North Series in 2001, where he continues to field teams.
 In his driving career in that series in the mid-1990s, he won 21 races and two championships.
 Bessey is also a businessman, having started his own trucking companies in his 20s.

 Racing career

 Busch Series

 Bessey made his Busch Series debut in 1988 at the Pennsylvania 300 at Nazareth Speedway in the No. 9 Pontiac.
 Despite an eighth place starting spot, he finished last after a crash on the opening lap.
-He made five other races in 1988, his best finish being 19th at Dover.
+He made five other races in 1988, his best finish being nineteenth at Dover.
 He also finished his remaining five races.

-Bessey made six more starts in 1989 and finished in the top-20 in four of the six races, with 14th at Dover, a 17th at Nazareth and had a pair of 20ths.
-He also had a top-10 start at Richmond.
+Bessey made six more starts in 1989 and finished in the top-twenty in four of the six races, with fourteenth at Dover, a seventeenth at Nazareth and had a pair of twentieths.
+He also had a top-ten start at Richmond.
 However, he did not finish his other two starts, but finished 45th in points.
 The next season, he only started four races, finishing just one of them.

 Bessey made eight starts in 1991.
-Driving his No. 9 Pontiacs and the No. 64 Pontiacs, Bessey finished six of his eight starts, and managed his career best finish with a 14th place at Daytona International Speedway.
+Driving his No. 9 Pontiacs and the No. 64 Pontiacs, Bessey finished six of his eight starts, and managed his career best finish with a fourteenth place at Daytona International Speedway.
 He also had three top-10 starts, the best being at Nazareth.

 Bessey made nine starts in 1992.
-Bessey garnered an 11th-place run at Rockingham and then his first top-10 at Richmond.
+Bessey garnered an eleventh place run at Rockingham and then his first top-ten at Richmond.
 He also closed the year with three straight top-21 finishes.
 He was 42nd in the points, his highest showing to that date.

 Bessey planned to run the full season in 1993.
 He made all but three races en route to a 17th-place points finish.
 Bessey had a best finish of third at Rockingham and added on a fourth at Rougement.
-He also had an eighth and a pair of 10ths.
+He also had an eighth and a pair of tenths.
 Bessey also earned his best career start of fourth at the inaugural race at Talladega.

-With his success in 1993, Bessey focused more on the Busch North Series, but did manage to make 11 Busch Starts in 1994, three of which resulted in top-10s.
+With his success in 1993, Bessey focused more on the Busch North Series, but did manage to make eleven Busch Starts in 1994, three of which resulted in top-tens.
 Driving his No. 97 Bellsouth Chevy, Bessey finished sixth at Atlanta and 10th at Dover and Charlotte.
-He also had three top-10 starts.
+He also had three top-ten starts.